oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is an Uncontested Divorce in Oregon?

 An uncontested divorce, or a no-fault dissolution, is a divorce where the petitioner makes no allegations of wrongdoing by a partner.
-Also called a summary dissolution, the court will grant this dissolution after concluding that the parties cannot reconcile to fulfill marital obligations (ORS § 107.025).
+Also called a summary dissolution, the court may grant this dissolution after concluding that the parties cannot reconcile to fulfill marital obligations (ORS § 107.025).
 Furthermore, both parties must have an equitable settlement agreement regarding child support, child custody, alimony, as well as the division of financial assets and debts.

-Where to Get an Uncontested Divorce Form in Oregon
+Where To Get An Uncontested Divorce Form in Oregon

-The intending divorcee must visit the office of the clerk of court in the county of residence of one or both spouses.
+The intending divorcee may visit the office of the clerk of court in the county of residence of one or both spouses.
 Upon request, the clerk will provide a packet of forms for an uncontested divorce.
 Note that the court does not provide divorce forms online as of December 2020, but interested persons may get the divorce forms from their attorneys or a third-party service.
-However, bear in mind that the judiciary does not endorse the contents of third-party sites.
+However, bear in mind that the judiciary does not always endorse the contents of third-party sites.

 Generally, records of uncontested divorces are public records.
 However, the court may restrict access to the divorce record if it contains information that violates the privacy or safety of the divorcees.
 Documents that are subject to sealing include the settlement agreement, and documents that contain sensitive financial information or information regarding minors (ORS § 192.355).